AndreiD/arweave-ipfs-bridge/README.md

 - you easily split it into multiple services
 - load balance it, use multiple wallets not just one
 - easy to integrated with almost anything (logging, monitoring etc.)
+- no ipfs running in the background needed, no hooverd needed

 ### How to use it